HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 # DroneOS Commands

 DroneOS commands are used to view or alert the operational parameters of a ⬡-Drone.
 You do not have to be a ⬡-Drone to use most of these commands, but they must be used *on* a ⬡-Drone.

+A drone that has at least one of these configuations enabled will be displayed as a ⬢-Drone.

 ## Speech Optimization
 Speech optimization is a communication enhancement tool usable by ⬡-Drones.
 Associates do not have access to this functionality.